 - Numbers 0-9

-For sending messages from Twilio, there is no price difference for using an Alphanumeric Sender ID vs. a standard Twilio phone number.
+There is no price difference for using an Alphanumeric Sender ID vs a standard Twilio phone number.
 Please see our Programmable SMS Pricing site for complete pricing information.

 Can users respond to my messages that use Alphanumeric Sender ID?

-No. You can only use Alphanumeric Sender ID for one-way communication.
-Recipients of messages with an Alphanumeric Sender ID will not be able to respond to you directly.
+No, recipients of messages sent with an Alphanumeric Sender ID will not be able to respond to you directly.
 Because of this limitation, we recommend only using Alphanumeric Sender IDs for one-way outbound messages (such as one-time passwords and account notifications).
 You may also include a contact number, email, and/or website address in your outgoing messages sent via Alphanumeric Sender ID if you wish to receive responses.

 How do users opt out of messages sent with an Alphanumeric Sender ID

-Customers receiving text messages with your Alphanumeric Sender ID should have opted in to your service and been informed how to opt out before you send the first message.
-We recommend you provide your users with a clear description in your Terms of Service about how many messages they should expect to receive and how they can opt out.
-Spoofing of brands or companies with Alphanumeric Sender ID is not allowed.
-You must comply with Twilio’s Acceptable Use Policy and Messaging Policy at all times.
+Customers receiving text messages from your Alphanumeric Sender ID should have opted in to your service, and been informed how to opt out before you sent the first message.
+We recommend you provide your users with a clear description in your Terms of Service about how many messages they should expect to receive, and how they can opt out.

 We also highly recommend offering your users the ability to opt out of receiving SMS messages from your service by: